ronniegreen/dotfiles/README.md

 ### 4. Configure [vim autocompletion](https://github.com/Valloric/YouCompleteMe) (optional)

 This is for if you want *legit* autocompletion for vim, not a mediocre plugin or a hacky solution.
-It's not as quick to set up as a plugin, but it's definitely worth your time.
+It can take a bit to set up, but it's definitely worth your time.

-Simply follow the instructions at the [repo page](https://github.com/Valloric/YouCompleteMe), which should go something like this:
+Simply follow the instructions at the [repo page](https://github.com/Valloric/YouCompleteMe), which should start something like this:

     cd ~/dotfiles/janus/YouCompleteMe
     ./install.sh --clang-completer

 Last I checked, neither Ubuntu nor OS X ship vim at version 7.3.584 or greater, which is necessary to run YouCompleteMe.
-You'll to manually [build vim from source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) (it's super easy -- it's just more command punching).
+All you have to do is [build vim from source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source).
+It's easy -- just more command punching.